OliviaWYQ/front-end-notes/Android Studio.md

 No version of NDK matched the requested version 20.0.5594570.
 Versions available locally: 22.1.7171670

 Todo:
-Install NDK to match the version
+Install older NDK to match the version from https://github.com/android/ndk/wiki/Unsupported-Downloads